Did you make a New Year's Resolution to pass the NCIDQ Exam?

 Research has shown that 88% of the time, people fail to keep their New Year's Resolutions.
-A quarter of them — 25% — abandon their resolutions within 1 week.
-We all know a friend or family member who has lost weight on a diet, then gains it right back, despite their best intentions.
+A quarter — 25% — abandon their resolutions within one week.
+We all know a friend or family member who has lost weight on a diet and then gains it right back, despite their best intentions.

 So if New Year's Resolutions don't work, what does work?